Woolly and Tig

 Woolly and Tig is a British series of 5-minute live action comedies about a five-year-old girl (Tig) and her toy spider called Woolly.
-Woolly and Tig is also available on BBC iPlayer for over a year.

-The character of Tig is played by three year old Betsy McCredie; Dad is played by Colin McCredie (Betsy's actual father); Mum is played by Jenny Ryan (Betsy's Aunt) and the series is narrated by Maisie McCredie (Betsy's older sister).
+The show was first broadcast on BBC CBeebies in 2012.

 One of the directors is Andrew Agnew, who played PC Plum in the children's series Balamory.
-Woolly and Tig is produced by Tattiemoon.
+Woolly and Tig is produced by Tattiemoon, who produced Balamory and Me Too!

-Summary
+Cast

+The character of Tig is played by 3 year old Betsy McCredie; Tig's Dad is played by Colin McCredie (Betsy's actual father); Tig's Mum is played by actress Jenny Ryan (Betsy's Aunt) and the series is narrated by older Tig who is played by Maisie McCredie (Betsy's older sister).

+Story

-Each episode shows the main character, Tig Jameson, in a different situation, e.g. being afraid of thunder or staying away from home.
-Her toy spider, Woolly, helps her overcome these situations by telling her what to think.
-It then cuts to Tig sorting out these problems.
-The episode finishes with someone getting frightened by Woolly, and Tig saying "It's only a toy spider" and "I love Woolly".
+Each episode shows the main character, Tig Jameson, in a different situation such as being afraid of thunder or staying away from home.
 Woolly is Tig's imaginary friend.
-He is actually a stuffed spider toy, although Tig imagines him as real.
-He also portrays Tig's conscience, and usually appears when Tig feels guilty, scared, or angry.
-Woolly is silly and likable.
-He is also funny, imaginative and energetic.
+He is a stuffed spider toy, though Tig sees him as real.
+He helps tig overcome issues she faces by giving her advice.

+Episodes generally end with a character getting frightened by Woolly, followed by Tig saying "It's only a toy spider" and "I love Woolly".